Turn documents into public URLs for workflow APIs

 What document types can become URLs?

-The page targets workflow documents such as DOCX, XLSX, PPTX, CSV, TXT, and generated exports that another API needs to fetch.
+The workflow fit is DOCX, XLSX, PPTX, CSV, TXT, and generated exports that another API needs to fetch.

 Is this a document conversion API?